My grandfather taught me that word when I was young, meaning that everything around us is on fire, but we’re not stopping. Carry on.

 And Sunday breakfast is very much still a thing.
 Some systems are sacred.

-I’m as passionate about my bacon as neighbor guy is to his lawn.
+I’m as passionate about my bacon as the neighbor guy is about his lawn.